istio/enhancements/README.md

 ## Lifecycle of an Enhancement Issue

-- An enhancement issue must be presented to corresponding working group(s) meeting first, with a link to the RFC document.
+- An enhancement issue must be presented to corresponding working group(s) meeting first.
 If the enhancement spans more than one working groups, it must be presented to each of the working group to secure approvals.
-- Once the enhancement issue is approved by working group(s) and have engineer(s) who agrees to work on it, the enhancement issue must be approved by TOC.
-- The release managers can label the enhancement for one or more release(s).
+- Once the enhancement issue is approved by working group(s) and have engineer(s) who agrees to work on it, working group leads can label the enhancement for one or more release(s).
 - PRs associated with the enhancement can be merged after approvers from more than 1 companies.
 - The enhancement issue can be closed by the creator or any release managers who have confirmed the issue is fixed in a given release.

+## Template of an Enhancement Issue
+#### Enhancement Description
+#### User Story
+#### Proposal
+(this is the full design doc which can be added later)
+#### Impacted Working Groups